 Blessing of the Faithful (Su)

 At 4th level, as a swift action, the cleric can bless one ally within close range (25 ft. + 5 ft./2 levels).
-A blessed ally gains a +2 sacred or profane bonus (depending on whether the cleric channels positive or negative energy) on attack rolls, skill checks, ability checks, or saving throws or to AC until the cleric’s next turn.
+A blessed ally gains a +2 sacred or profane bonus (depending on whether the cleric channels positive or negative energy) on either attack rolls, skill checks, ability checks, saving throws, or to AC until the cleric’s next turn.
 The cleric can expend 1 use of channel energy when activating this ability to increase the duration to a number of rounds equal to the number of dice of his channel energy.